Alliedium/awesome-devops/02-containers_usage_basic_concepts_docker_part_1_11-aug-2022/READMY.md

 ### Run docker container

-  We will use image [nginxdemos/hello](https://hub.docker.com/r/nginxdemos/hello/)
+  We will use image [nginxdemos/hello](https://hub.docker.com/r/nginxdemos/hello/).
+It starts a web service on a specific port

   ```
   docker run --name demo1 -P -d nginxdemos/hello